Undergraduate minor: linguistics

 LING:2900 Language, Gender, and Sexuality3 s.h.

 Gender-related language variation; current research on gender-specific linguistic forms and usage in the United States and other language communities; introduction to relevant principles of linguistic theory and analysis.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.

 LING:3001 Introduction to Linguistics3 s.h.